Iranian hunter-gatherers: North Caucasus and Lower Volga steppes

-Zhur et al. show that the Nalchik Eneolithic genome is genetically closer to earlier Pre-Pottery/Neolithic groups of Northern Mesopotamia and the Zagros, Iran_N–like source, than to the sixth-millennium South Caucasus Neolithic (Shulaveri–Shomu–Aratashen).
+Zhur et al. show that the Nalchik Eneolithic genome is genetically closer to earlier Pre-Pottery/Neolithic groups of Northern Mesopotamia and the Zagros, than to the sixth-millennium South Caucasus Neolithic (Shulaveri–Shomu–Aratashen).
 Through recent IBD sharing and close fits they link Nalchik in the North Caucasus to Khvalynsk on the Lower Volga Steppes and argue that in the first half of the 5th millennium BCE people carrying this Zagros (Iran_N–like) ancestry moved north across the Caucasus, bringing herding and farming into the Don–Volga steppes.

 The study outlines cultural ties along this corridor: Late Chalcolithic (LC1) comb-stamped ware known in the Araxes valley (Ovçular Tepesi) and the Upper Euphrates (Norşuntepe) also appears at Meshoko and Myskhako in the North Caucasus.
 Sioni-type pottery (Zamok, Vorontsovskaya peschera, and Mentesh Tepe) links Southern and Northern Caucasus sites, and Areni-1 shows genetic similarity to Nalchik, with an EHG signal that marks two-way gene flow between South and North Caucasus.

 Dating of the emergence of a Trans-Caucasus route that transferred "producing economy" skills (farming/herding) is no later than early 5th millennium BCE, and the Northern Caucasus was belatedly Neolithized in the first half of that millennium, followed by Neolithization of the adjacent steppe to the Lower Volga in the Eneolithic.
 They describe genetic heterogeneity at Khvalynsk (EHG with CHG/Iran_N/farmer ancestry), consider the chance of earlier CHG inputs into the steppe, and treat Nalchik/Darkveti-Meshoko as at least a second southern-derived wave.

 Later Chaff-Faced Ware horizons lead into Maykop culture.
-Ghalichi et al. model the Maykop-associated cluster (Maykop, Late Maykop, and Maykop–Novosvobodnaya culture) as requiring a substantial contribution from northwest Iranian Chalcolithic farmers of the Hajji Firuz type, in addition to ancestry from local Caucasus Eneolithic groups and southern Caucasus farmers.
+Ghalichi et al. modeled the Maykop-associated cluster (Maykop, Late Maykop, and Maykop–Novosvobodnaya culture) as requiring a substantial contribution from northwest Iranian Chalcolithic farmers of the Hajji Firuz type, in addition to ancestry from local Caucasus Eneolithic groups and southern Caucasus farmers.
 In their preferred models, Maykop–Novosvobodnaya carries about 42% ancestry related to Hajji Firuz Chalcolithic Iran, with the remainder mainly from Caucasus Eneolithic and a smaller share from southern Caucasus Chalcolithic farming groups, while the Maykop main cluster carries about 28% Hajji Firuz–related ancestry.
 Late Maykop is modeled as derived entirely from earlier Maykop and therefore inherits this northwest Iranian Chalcolithic component, which thus forms a significant minority of the ancestry in Maykop populations.
 Subsequent successions (e.g., Dolmen, Northern Caucasus culture) shaped later steppe interactions more than Maykop itself.